akshayjshah/connectauth/README.md

 }
 ```

-## Status: Unstable
+## Status: Deprecated

-This module is currently _unstable_, but I hope to release a stable 1.0 by
+This module is currently _deprecated_ in favor of
-mid-2023.

-It supports the [two most recent major releases][go-support-policy] of Go.
-Within those parameters, `connectauth` follows semantic versioning.
-Once I cut
-a stable release, no breaking changes will be made without incrementing the
-major version.
+[connectrpc.com/authn][authn].
+This package isn't going anywhere, but users
+should migrate &mdash; the APIs are very similar!

 ## Legal